MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 # Enable file integrity monitoring

-In the Defender for Servers plan in Microsoft Defender for Cloud, the [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.
+In Defender for Servers Plan 1 in Microsoft Defender for Cloud, the [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.

-This article describes how to set up file integrity monitoring using the [Microsoft Defender for Endpoint](file-integrity-monitoring-overview.md#defender-for-endpoint-monitoring) agent to collect data.
+After enabling Defender for Servers Plan 2, this article describes how to configure file integrity monitoring using the [Microsoft Defender for Endpoint](file-integrity-monitoring-overview.md#defender-for-endpoint-monitoring) agent to collect data.

 > [!Note]
 > The older method of data collection uses the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)).
 Support for using the MMA will end in November 2024.
+> - If you are using the MMA, we recommend that you [migrate to the new file integrity monitoring experience](migrate-file-integrity-monitoring.md) that uses the Defender for Endpoint agent.

 ## Prerequisites